 On her part, Botswana’s Minister of Environment and Tourism, Ms Philda Mani Kereng, acknowledged the opportunity to incorporate innovative technological solutions to support industries and to embrace new ones such as digital tourism.
 She also emphasised the necessity of coordinating tourism-related industries to completely expand prospects for young people and industry stakeholders, particularly in the SME sector.

-Chief Executive Officer of Africa Tourism Partners, South Africa, Kwakye Donkor, described the 2023 edition of the Africa Tourism Leadership Forum and Awards as an evolution of the 6-year-old intra-travel and tourism thought-leadership dialogue series.
-The Forum is a flagship Pan-African public-private tourism platform curated to shape the future and optimally position travel, tourism and hospitality among Africans while shifting demand dynamics.
+Kwakye Donkor, CEO of Africa Tourism Partners in South Africa, described the 2023 edition of the Africa Tourism Leadership Forum and Awards as an evolution of the six-year-old intra-travel and tourism thought-leadership dialogue series.
+The Forum is a flagship Pan-African public-private tourism platform curated to shape the future and optimally position travel, tourism, and hospitality among Africans while shifting demand dynamics.

-According to Donkor, the 2023 and the 6th edition of the ATLF is an evolution of the 6-year-old intra-travel and tourism thought-leadership dialogue series.
+According to Donkor, the 2023 and 6th editions of the ATLF are an evolution of the six-year-old intra-travel and tourism thought-leadership dialogue series.

 He was thrilled that the AfCFTA Forum on Tourism, Creative Arts and Culture, was a boom for the industry considering the fruitful dialogues, insights, and call to action at the forum, and that the forum lived up to its objectives of shaping the future and optimally positioning travel, tourism, and hospitality among Africans while shifting demand dynamics.

-The Secretary General of the UNWTO, Zurab Pololikashvili, who participated virtually, praised the ATP for developing a platform that is altering the African tourism industry in his statement.
+In his statement, the Secretary General of the UNWTO, Zurab Pololikashvili, who participated virtually, praised the ATP for developing a platform that alters the African tourism industry.

-He was intrigued by the fact that with each edition, ATLF continues to expand in all directions, strengthening already-established enterprises and identifying and developing new entrepreneurs.
+He was intrigued by the fact that ATLF continues to expand in all directions with each edition, strengthening already-established enterprises and identifying and developing new entrepreneurs.

-The vice president and his entourage toured the exhibition booths at the forum shortly after its official opening, where they spoke with and interacted with exhibitors from all around Africa.
+The vice president and his entourage toured the exhibition booths at the forum shortly after its official opening.
+There, they spoke with and interacted with exhibitors from all over Africa.

-The electrifying presentations of the KTM Choir, the Nca’nca ase traditional troupe and music artists from Botswana were icing on the cake of the official opening of the 2023 ATLF.
+The electrifying presentations of the KTM Choir, the Nca’nca ase traditional troupe, and music artists from Botswana were the highlight of the official opening of the 2023 ATLF.

 AfCFTA Inauguration

-The African Continental Free Trade Area (AfCFTA) Summit on Tourism, Creative Industries, and Cultural Industries was launched at the summit as promised by the Africa Tourism Partners (ATP).
+The African Continental Free Trade Area (AfCFTA) Summit on Tourism, Creative Industries, and Cultural Industries was launched at the summit as the Africa Tourism Partners (ATP) promised.

-The first day was devoted to the influence of the AfCFTA on boosting tourism through culture and the creative industries with the official announcement of the AfCFTA cooperation with ATLF.
+The first day was devoted to the AfCFTA’s influence on boosting tourism through culture and the creative industries, with the official announcement of the AfCFTA cooperation with ATLF.

-The AfCFTA Secretariat’s strategy for maximising potential in the tourism, cultural, and creative industries while supporting Africa’s development goal was examined in five sessions that covered various elements.
+Five sessions examined the AfCFTA Secretariat’s strategy for maximising potential in the tourism, cultural, and creative industries while supporting Africa’s development goal.

 Intra-Africa Travel B2B Sessions